F. DAVID PEAT

 Musical performers appear to be involved in something similar.
-Evidence from brain scans, together with other investigations, suggests that performance depends upon the orchestration of internal body states of movement, balance, heart beat and so on.17 Surprising as it may seem; while actively playing music the brain’s auditory activity is somewhat suppressed.
+Evidence from brain scans, together with other investigations, suggests that performance depends upon the orchestration of internal body states of movement, balance, heartbeat and so on16.
+Surprising as it may seem, while actively playing music, the brain’s auditory activity is somewhat suppressed.
 This suggests that performance involves a response to, and an expression of, inner feelings, emotions and sensations.
-Once, for example, during practice of a troublesome passage, the Canadian pianist Glenn Gould turned on a radio so loudly that it drowned out his “hearing” of the music he was playing.
-In this way his effort became focussed on externalizing, or projecting outwards, his internal sensations about the music rather than in paying attention to the resultant sound he was producing.
-18
+Once, for example, during practice of a troublesome passage, the Canadian pianist Glenn Gould turned on a radio so loudly that it drowned out his ‘hearing’ of the music he was playing.
+In this way his effort became focussed on externalizing, or projecting outwards, his internal sensations about the music rather than in paying attention to the resultant sound he was producing17.

-Paul Robertson, leader of the Medici String Quartet, 19has written about the way the four members sense each other’s music production by means of subtle body gestures, even to such hypersensitivity where they know when a colleague is about to make a mistake – but that this mistake is not actually going to take place!
+Paul Robertson, leader of the Medici String Quartet18, has written about the way the four members sense each other’s music production by means of subtle body gestures, even to such hypersensitivity where they know when a colleague is about to make a mistake—but that this mistake is not actually going to take place!

-Evelyn Glennie, a profoundly deaf percussionist of international renowned, tunes her timpani by “feeling” each note in a specific part of her body.20 Other profoundly deaf musicians have become successful orchestra players, responding to the body gestures of their colleagues.
+Evelyn Glennie, a profoundly deaf percussionist of international renown, tunes her timpani by ‘feeling’ each note in a specific part of her body19.
+Other profoundly deaf musicians have become successful orchestra players, responding to the body gestures of their colleagues.
 And the most famous of all deaf composers was surely Beethoven.
 While it is true that he composed directly from his musical imagination onto the page, at times he would place a stick in his mouth and press it to the body of the piano so that he could feel the musical vibrations through his mouth.
-[Stravinsky, on the other hand, was a purely auditory composer.
-I remember being told the following anecdote, but can’t recall the source.
+Stravinsky, on the other hand, was a purely auditory composer.
 A music editor who suspected a misprint in one of the composer’s scores visited Stravinsky at his California home.
-On seeing the score the composer was unable to decide if an error had been made until he had gone to the piano and played the passage several times, listening carefully to the sounds he was making.)
+On seeing the score the composer was unable to decide if an error had been made until he had gone to the piano and played the passage several times, listening carefully to the sounds he was making.

-Manfred Clynes, who is both a concert pianist and neuroscientist, proposes that each of our emotions has what could be called a corresponding “signature” or body gesture.
+Manfred Clynes, who is both a concert pianist and neuroscientist, proposes that each of our emotions has what could be called a corresponding ‘signature’ or body gesture.
 These gestures can be as subtle as a flicker of a finger and, according to Clynes, are cross-cultural.
-The orchestrated internal world of body consciousness can then be variously expressed as music, or as the complex pattern of gestures that make up a painting or sculpture.
-21
+The orchestrated internal world of body consciousness can then be variously expressed as music, or as the complex pattern of gestures that make up a painting or sculpture20.

 Through a variety of examples I’ve tried to show that so much of what we do and make, from playing music, painting, editing a film and writing a text to giving a lecture or making a sculpture, involves processes that arise out of internalized body work and move towards an act of projection** onto the outer manifest world.